Skip to Content

 Credit: eatthegains.com

-Trying to get your kids to eat their veggies?
-Feed them these muffins.
+Get your kids to eat their veggies with these muffins.

-The pumpkin puree adds natural sweetness.
-This counters the bitterness of the dark chocolate chips.
+The pumpkin puree adds natural sweetness to counter the bitterness of the dark chocolate chips.

-The Greek yogurt adds creaminess and protein.
+The Greek yogurt adds protein.
 And the pumpkin pie spice and cinnamon add warmth.

-Besides being high in protein, these muffins are rich in Vitamin C, which boosts your kids’ immune system.
+Besides being high in protein, these muffins also contain immune-boosting Vitamin C and iron.

 Per Serving: